infrastructure-disclosure-platforms/Guide-to-publishing/README.md

 The documentation’s main audience is developers.
 However, the user guide section is aimed at the tool’s end users.
 If this section is very complex, it is good practice to dedicate a specific document to it, although the README file should specify the existence of this extra documentation.

-### Where is the documentation saved, and what format should I use?
+### Where is the documentation saved and what format should I use?

 It is saved in a file named README.md.
 It should be visible in the digital tool’s main folder, as well as in markdown format.
 If there is extensive documentation aimed less tech- confidence users, it is recommended to save this documentation in a separate document, although it is always good practice to mention and refer to it in the README.md file.